puppetlabs/puppet-docs/source/pe/3.2/console_navigating.markdown

 The sidebar contains the following elements:

 * The **background tasks indicator.** The console handles Puppet run reports asynchronously using several background worker processes.
 This element lets you monitor the health of those workers.
 The number of tasks increases as new reports come in, and decreases as the workers finish processing them.
 If the number of tasks increases rapidly and won't go down, something is wrong with the worker processes and you may need to [use the advanced tasks tab](./console_navigating_live_mgmt.html#the-advanced-tasks-tab) to restart the `pe-puppet-dashboard-workers` service on the console node.
 A green check-mark with the text "All systems go" means the worker processes have caught up with all available reports.
 * The **node state summary.** Depending on how its last Puppet run went, every node is in one of six states.
 [A description of those states is available here.](./console_reports.html#node-states) The state summary shows how many nodes are in each state, and you can click any of the states for a view of all nodes in that state.
-You can also click the "Radiator view" link for a high-visibility dashboard (see below for a screenshot) and the "Add node" button to add a node before it has submitted any reports.
+You can also click the __Radiator view__ link for a high-visibility dashboard (see below for a screenshot) and the __Add node__ button to add a node before it has submitted any reports.
 (Nodes are automatically added to the console after they have submitted their first report, so this button is only useful in certain circumstances.)
 * The **group summary,** which lists the [node groups](./console_classes_groups.html#grouping-nodes) in use and shows how many nodes are members of each.
 You can click each group name to view and edit that group's detail page.
-You can also use the "Add group" button to create a new group.
+You can also use the __Add group__ button to create a new group.
 * The **class summary,** which lists the [classes](./console_classes_groups.html#classes) in use and shows how many nodes have been **directly** assigned each class.
 (The summary doesn't count nodes that receive a class due to their group membership.)
 You can click each class name to view and edit that class's detail page.
-You can also use the "Add classes" button to add a new class to the console.
+You can also use the __Add classes__ button to add a new class to the console.

 A screenshot of the "radiator view:"